 Organic products are commonly found all around.
-Some examples are wax paper, spiral notebooks, cereal boxes, notebooks, ice cream cartons, ice cream containers, post it notes, sticky notes, tissue boxes, boxes with tape on them, kleenex boxes, oatmeal containers, composition notebooks, tracing paper, wallpaper, almond milk cartons, oatmeal packets, rice bags, wrappers, and plants.
+Some examples are wax paper, spiral notebooks, cereal boxes, notebooks, ice cream cartons, ice cream containers, post it notes, sticky notes, tissue boxes, boxes with tape on them, kleenex boxes, oatmeal containers, composition notebooks, tracing paper, wallpaper, almond milk cartons, oatmeal packets, rice bags, wrappers, and christmas tree.

 Cardboard or paperboard is often used for packaging or shipping materials, or for manufacturing boxes.
 It is made from several layers of kraft paper which is bonded together to form a strong material that can withstand rough handling.
 Many cardboard products can be recycled and reused, saving resources and helping to reduce waste.

 Newspapers and magazines are printed on paper and can be recycled when they’re no longer needed.
 Most newspapers contain a mix of inks, dyes, plastics, laminates and glues which makes them difficult to recycle.
 However, if they are separated from other materials such as plastic wrappings, metal staples or adhesives, then they can be recycled into new products such as tissue paper, writing paper or insulation for buildings.